Te Whare Hēra Wellington International Artist Residency

 Click here to join Friends of Te Whare Hēra, or email email@example.com with sub tewhareherafriends in the subject line.

 In 2014 Whiti o Rehua School of Art launched a new International Artist Residency Programme in Wellington.
 This non-commercial initiative run by Massey University’s Te Whiti o Rehua School of Art and the Wellington City Council is designed to bring contemporary international artists to live, work and exhibit in Wellington city.
-Resident artists to date have included Christian Thompson, Sasha Huber and Petri Saarikko, Martín Sastre, Etienne de France, Louise Hervé and Chloé Maillet, Claire Healy and Sean Cordeiro, Soraya Rhofir, Yuka Oyama, Chloé Quenum and from August 2018 Mexican artist Eduardo Abaroa.
+Resident artists to date have included Christian Thompson, Sasha Huber and Petri Saarikko, Martín Sastre, Etienne de France, Louise Hervé and Chloé Maillet, Claire Healy and Sean Cordeiro, Soraya Rhofir, Yuka Oyama, Chloé Quenum, Eduardo Abaroa and from November 2018 American artist Latham Zearfoss.

 The objectives of the programme are to: